Louisiana Remoulade Sauce

 Now I know many a Southern cook who swears by Duke’s™ brand and it is good, but Duke’s has a bit of zest added to it already, so I’m not sure how that would turn out in this recipe.

-Versions of the sauce
+Versions of remoulade sauce

 Just like everything else in life, there are variations…thought you’d find these variations of Remoloaude sauce interesting!

-The French version is white, mayonnaise-based, and typically contains herbs, capers, pickles (cornichons) and anchovies.
+• The French version is white, mayonnaise-based, and typically contains herbs, capers, pickles (cornichons) and anchovies.
 The French version is comparabe to American tartar sauce, for lack of a better description.

-The Louisiana (Cajun or Creole) is pinkish in color and typically contains mayonnaise, ground or Creole mustard, garlic horseradish, hot sauce and often celery
+• The Louisiana (Cajun or Creole) is pinkish in color and typically contains mayonnaise, ground or Creole mustard, garlic horseradish, hot sauce and often celery

-The Danish make their Remoulade sauce without garlic, but add finely chopped cauliflower, cucumbers and turmeric, which gives it a yellow hue.
+• The Danish make their Remoulade sauce without garlic, but add finely chopped cauliflower, cucumbers and turmeric, which gives it a yellow hue.

-And I read somewhere where Icelanders put it on hot dogs!
+• And I read somewhere where Icelanders put it on hot dogs!
 Who knew?

 No matter which version, most often the zesty sauce accompanies seafood: shrimp, lobster, catfish and oysters.
 You’ll often find it as a sauce on the infamous Po’ Boy sandwich there in New Orleans.

-Make ahead and storage:
+Make ahead and storage

 You can make this Louisiana remolaude sauce 3-5 days in advance; it can be stored in the refrigerator for up to 5-days.
+Freezing is not recommended as the sauce breaks down due to the eggs in the mayonnaise.

 Remoulade sauce on seafood cobb salad